IRS Fresh Start Initiative Overview

 The Fresh Start Initiative started by offering special penalty relief to people who were earning less money or who had been unemployed for a certain amount of time.

-In 2012, the IRS provided a six-month grace period on failure to file tax penalties for certain wage earners and self-employed taxpayers for the 2011 tax year.
-Moreover, it provided unemployed taxpayers until the tax extension filing deadline to pay taxes and avoid the failure to pay penalty.
+In 2012, the IRS provided a six-month grace period on failure to file tax penalties for individual wage earners and self-employed taxpayers for the 2011 tax year.
+Moreover, it offered unemployed taxpayers until the tax extension filing deadline to pay taxes and avoid the failure to pay penalty.
 These provisions have expired.

 You may want to get help from a tax professional when applying for penalty abatement.

-How to Apply for the Fresh Start Program
+How to Apply for the IRS Fresh Start Program

-The Fresh Start Program is not actually a program.
-Rather, it’s a collection of laws that make it easier to get your tax debt resolved.
+The Fresh Start Program is not a program.
+Instead, it’s a collection of IRS policy changes that make it easier to get your tax debt resolved.
 As explained above, there are a variety of ways to apply for a fresh start.
 The application process depends on whether you qualify for an installment agreement, a business installment agreement, an offer in compromise, or currently not collectible status.

 With all of these programs, you usually have to meet the following criteria: